ErpNetDocs/tech/modules/logistics/planning/material-requirements-planning.md

 The MRP process in @@name is an implementation which mostly follows the general theory.
 However, in order to use MRP, you need to do the @@name-specific setup.

-## Document Types and Routes Setup
+## Document types and routes setup

 The document routes should be properly set-up.
 The main input parameter for MRP is <b>demand</b>.
-It is calculated based entirely on <b>Store Orders</b> with state = [Planned](https://github.com/ErpNetDocs/tech/blob/362feb42dff42c7bb6ce84d5bcde14d1afdc6ddb/advanced/documents/document-states.md).
-Therefore, the document routes for Sales Orders, Purchase Orders, Work Orders, etc. should be adequately designed to generate Store Orders with a Planned state.
+It is calculated based entirely on <b>store orders</b> with state = [Planned](https://docs.erp.net/tech/concepts/documents/states.html?q=document%20states).
+Therefore, the document routes for sales orders, purchase orders, work orders, etc. should be adequately designed to generate store orders with a planned state.

-> If a Store Order is generated solely for the purposes of MRP demand management, it can be set with the <i>Planning_Only</i> attribute.
+> If a store order is generated solely for the purposes of MRP demand management, it can be set with the <i>Planning_Only</i> attribute.
 This attribute does not allow the setting of <i>Firm Planned</i> (or higher) states.

-## Simplified Description of a Single MRP Run
+## Simplified description of a single MRP run

-When MRP is run for a warehouse (Store), it does the following to <b>each</b> product:
+When MRP is run for a warehouse (store), it does the following to <b>each</b> product:

 1. Calculates demand.